 If the correspondences are at least partially accidental, there is a possible explanation for the consistent pattern of preserving the suits of acorns and bells, while replacing leaves and hearts specifically.
 The latter two were often called grün (green) and rot (red) instead of Laub and Herzen (for example in the c.
 1544 deck by Virgil Solis which replaces all suit symbols with animals and birds, but retains the conventional suit names in writing on the ones).
 It might be that replacing these suit symbols were more acceptable to players, as their identities could be retained by colouring whatever replacements were used according to these secondary names.
 One would certainly expect Hauk’s roses to be red in any case.
 On the other hand, there is another peculiar similarity between his deck and the Swiss ones: in both, the under-knave of bells takes the form of a jester or fool with bells on his clothes, just like the matto of the Tarocchi.
 This too could possibly be coincidental, as under-knaves are often shown as low-ranking persons in a courtly milieu, and jesters were often depicted with bells on their costumes, so the association would be easy to make.

 Quite a number of very different decks from the same maker are known, and more can be tentatively attributed to him.
-While he covers an unusually broad range of styles, he has a consistent habit across all these: rather than outlining eack cards with a continuous border as most makers do, he limits this separation to the card corners, resulting in a characteristic “plus sign” where four cards meet.
+While he covers an unusually broad range of styles, he has a consistent habit across all these: rather than using continuous lines to separate the cards as most makers do, he limits this separation to the card corners, resulting in a characteristic “plus sign” where four cards meet.

-The British Museum has two closely related fragments of a deck with the standard German suits (though hearts are not represented on these fragments), and pip cards with no particular embellishments or vignette illustrations apart from boars or sows on the deuces.
+The British Museum has two closely related fragments of decks with the standard German suits (though hearts are not represented on these fragments), and pip cards with no particular embellishments or vignette illustrations apart from boars or sows on the deuces.
 No tens or court cards are preserved, but it must be assumed that this is a fairly standard 48 card deck.
-Only one of the fragments is depicted in the online collection: 1896,0501.1157.
-According to the description, the other (1896,0501.1158) also contains pip cards of leaves and bells, but not the same selection as only the first fragment contains the nine of bells with the inscription “HEINRICH·HAVCK·ZV·FRANCKFVRT·”.
-The cards measure 46×75 mm.
+In one of the fragments (1896,0501.1157) the nine of bells has the inscription “HEINRICH·HAVCK·ZV·FRANCKFVRT·”.
+The other (1896,0501.1158) also contains some of the same cards in a similar style, but they are not copies of the same designs.
+In both sets, the cards measure 46×75 mm.

 |Deuce of bells||Four of bells||Deuce of leaves||Four of leaves|